Warfaut/investment-blog/Adyen/valuation-notes/reverse_dcf.md

 ---

 ## Interpretation

-The implied terminal growth rate materially exceeds long-term nominal GDP growth, suggesting that the market prices Adyen as a structurally exceptional compounder rather than a mature payments infrastructure provider.
+The implied terminal growth rate of approximately 6.1% materially exceeds long-term nominal GDP growth and the conservative base-case assumption of 2.5%.

-This helps explain why market valuation sits above the intrinsic value derived under conservative assumptions.
+This indicates that the current market valuation reflects expectations of:
+- structurally superior long-term growth,
+- sustained high free cash flow conversion,
+- and a lower perceived long-term business risk than assumed in the base-case DCF.

+As a result, the divergence between the intrinsic value derived under conservative assumptions and the current market price is primarily driven by differences in long-term growth expectations rather than near-term cash flow forecasts.